-The amounts recognized in our consolidated financial statements related to our defined-benefit pension and other postretirement plans are determined from actuarial valuations.
+The amounts recognized in our consolidated financial statements related to our defined-benefit pension and other post-retirement plans are determined from actuarial valuations.
 Inherent in these valuations are assumptions, including: expected return on plan assets, discount rates and rate of increase in future compensation levels.
-These assumptions are updated annually and are disclosed for our Direct Plans in ITEM 8, Note 12 to the Notes to Consolidated Financial Statements.
+These assumptions are updated annually and are disclosed for our Direct Plans in ITEM 8, Note 13 to the Notes to Consolidated Financial Statements.
 Differences in actual experience or changes in assumptions may affect our pension and other post-retirement obligations and future expense.

 We recognize changes in the fair value of plan assets and net actuarial gains or losses for pension and other post-retirement benefits annually in the fourth quarter each year ("mark-to-market adjustment") and, if applicable, in any quarter in which an interim remeasurement is triggered.
 Net actuarial gains and losses occur when the actual experience differs from any of the various assumptions used to value our pension and other post-retirement plans or when assumptions change, as they may each year.
-The primary factors contributing to actuarial gains and losses each year are (1) changes in the discount rate used to value pension and other post-retirement date and (2) differences between the expected and the actual return on plan assets.
+The primary factors contributing to actuarial gains and losses each year are (1) changes in the discount rate used to value pension and other post-retirement benefit obligations as of the measurement date and (2) differences between the expected and the actual return on plan assets.
 This accounting method also results in the potential for volatile and difficult to forecast mark-to-market adjustments.
-Mark-to-market adjustments resulted in a pre-tax loss of \$13.9 million in 2023, and a pre-tax gain of \$66.3 million and \$15.2 million in 2022 and 2021, respectively.
+Mark-to-market adjustments resulted in a pre-tax gain of \$0.1 million in 2024, a pre-tax loss of \$13.4 million in 2023, and a pre-tax gain of \$61.9 million in 2022.
 The remaining components of pension expense, including service and interest costs and estimated return on plan assets, are recorded on a quarterly basis as ongoing pension expense.